pumclyy/HLISCA/README.md

 ### Trait relevance score calculation

 We inferred the lung-cancer-associated score for each cell using SCAVENGE pipeline, based on snATAC-seq and lung cancer GWAS data.
 See details in [08.SCAVENGE](https://github.com/pumclyy/16_multiome/tree/main/08.SCAVENGE)

+### Allelic effects of predicted TF binding, cell-type-specific TF abundance assessment and TF footprinting

+Prediction of variant effects on TF binding sites was performed with the motifbreakR package.
+"Abundant TF" was identified by expression level and expression percent of TF.
+TF footprint analysis was performed for each allelic-binding TF using the ‘Footprint’ function in Signac by restricting to the peak regions.
+See details in [09.TF_analysis](https://github.com/pumclyy/16_multiome/tree/main/09.TF_analysis)